SHIFT

 | negative (NF) | This flag is updated with the highest bit of the result.* |

-| overflow (OF) | This flag is not affected by SHIFT. |
+| overflow (OF) | This flag is not affected by shift. |

 | carry (CF) | This flag is always updated with the last bit that was shifted out.* |